splendidist/week08-project/README.md

 - The ingredients and recipes displayed in a more readable way
 - Allowing the user to like and edit posts
 - Allow the user to press a button to change the font so it is more readable
+- Have the comments form clear when a user submits a comment

 🎯 Were there any requirements or goals that you were not quite able to achieve?